What’s Diastasis Recti?

-Sign up today for as little as $11.99/mo or email me with any questions.
+Sign up today or email me with any questions.
 You can find more about the Postpartum Strength Program here!

 Please share with any friends who can’t seem to get their bellies flat since pregnancy or pee every time they sneeze.
 These things are so common, but they don’t need to be!
 A small diastasis can close on its own right after pregnancy, but if yours is lingering or is larger, you need to be proactive in closing it.
 This program will help you heal and allow a flat stomach to be in your future!